 Subject to certain conditions and each party's right to terminate the Urigen License earlier under certain circumstances, the Urigen License will continue in effect until the expiration of the Company's royalty obligations under the Urigen License.
 The Urigen License terminates upon the first commercial sale of HLA by Urigen, its affiliates, or a third party after the U.S. Food and Drug Administration (the "FDA") grants Urigen approval to market HLA in the U.S., if market approval is granted.
-The Company shall have the option, at its discretion, to become a non-exclusive distributor of HLA following the FDA granting Urigen such market approval. \$2 in royalty amounts have been accrued under the Urigen License during the three months ended March 31, 2015 and such amounts are included in cost of sales in the accompanying condensed consolidated statement of operations.
+The Company shall have the option, at its discretion, to become a non-exclusive distributor of HLA following the FDA granting Urigen such market approval.
+During the three and six months ended June 30, 2015 the Company recognized \$3 and \$5 in royalty amounts under the Urigen License, and such amounts are included in cost of sales in the accompanying condensed consolidated statement of operations.